Breaking The Wheel Is Committed to Making Games Better.

 One year into my MBA, I hit a snag: Disney, which had acquired Wideload in 2009, shuttered the studio in March of 2014.
 Other game production jobs in the Chicago area didn’t pan out, and for various reasons, my in-progress MBA among them, moving wasn’t a practicable option for my family.
 So I took a freelance consulting gig in the e-Commerce division of W.W.
 Grainger, Inc, one of Chicagoland’s legacy corporations.
 Almost exactly the same job responsibility, just not as exciting.
 At first, I viewed it as some sort of karmic punishment.
 Then, I saw it as a prison sentence: something I had to outlast while I finished school.
 But, once I got over myself and became a little more self-reflective, I realized I was looking at something remarkable: a software development studio with reasonable, flexible hours that was able to deliver complex projects at scale and with a reasonably accurate forecasting system.

 I completed my MBA in June of 2016.
-After spending a couple of years trying to get my own studio up and running, I received an offer to be the Lead Development Director at Industrial Toys shortly after it was acquired by EA.
-So here I am, with years of experience and a graduate degree’s worth of management science rattling around in my skull and that same desire to make the game industry a better place for everyone involved.
+After spending a couple of years trying to get my own studio up and running, I received an offer to be the Lead Development Director at Industrial Toys shortly after it was acquired by EA in July of 2018.

 Maybe I’m naive or idealistic.
 By all means, be skeptical of what I say.
-But, to quote author Tim Ferriss, “Be proactively skeptical, not defensively skepical.”
-Don’t dismiss what I’m saying simply because it contradicts your personal experience, because it causes a cognitive dissonance flare-up, or because I may have less experience than you.
-Having an MBA does not make me “right”.
-All it means is that I am in possession of knowledge that may benefit you in the short- and long-run.
+But, to quote author Tim Ferriss, “Be proactively skeptical, not defensively skeptical.”
+My CV and degree don’t make me right.
+All they means is that I have some knowledge and experience that may benefit you.